All Episodes

 If there's ever a statement that is more at variance with the truth, I have not seen it.

-This is so completely spin, and it is incompetence coming from somebody like Rahm Emanuel.
+And it is incompetence coming from somebody like Rahm Emanuel.

 This is not even believable.

-We've seen rock solid Republicans say that they've had enough of a Congress that's in the grips of the special interests, roiled by ethics investigations, doing nothing to help solve the pressing challenges facing the middle class.
+We've seen rock-solid Republicans say that they've had enough of a Congress that's in the grips of the special interests, roiled by ethics investigations, doing nothing to help solve the pressing challenges facing the middle class.

 The economy is roaring.